ayecue/grunt-klassmer/README.md

 Since `~0.3.9` you can select which compiler you want to use (right now there's just one for CommonJS).
 Also the speed of the cyclic check is now faster.

 Since `~0.4.0` refactored the whole library in preperation to new possible code patterns.
 Added functionality to create a html file which shows all dependencies.

+Since `~0.4.2` containing all fixes of the newest klassmer version.

 ## klassmer